iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     iter8 report
     ```

-    ??? note "The text report looks as follows."
+    ??? note "The text report looks like this"
         ```shell
         Experiment summary:
         *******************